-Brown Leads Arizona To 74-55 Win Over Grambling State
+Brown leads Arizona to 74-55 win over Grambling State

 BIG PICTURE

-Grambling State didn’t stand much of a chance against Arizona, even in an empty McKale Center, but played well in the second half.
-The experience should help the Tigers once the SWAC season starts.
+Grambling State played well in the second half after struggling in the first and the experience should help once the SWAC season starts.

 Brown and Akinjo helped Arizona build a big first-half lead and overcome its struggles against the zone in the second to win another opener.